 Newborn: 4.1–6.1 x 1012/L

-High Level: Dehydration, cigarette smoking, congenital heart disease, pulmonary fibrosis, renal cell carcinoma, polycythemia vera.
+High Level: Dehydration, cigarette smoking, congenital heart disease, pulmonary fibrosis, renal cell carcinoma, polycythemia vera

-Low Level: Bleeding, anemia, malnutrition, overhydration, hemolysis, erythropoietin deficiency, leukemia, multiple myeloma, porphyria, thalassemia, sickle cell anemia.
+Low Level: Bleeding, anemia, malnutrition, overhydration, hemolysis, erythropoietin deficiency, leukemia, multiple myeloma, porphyria, thalassemia, sickle cell anemia

-Drugs that may increase RBC count: Methyldopa, gentamycin.
+Drugs that may increase RBC count: Methyldopa, gentamycin

-Drugs that may decrease RBC count: Quinidine, hydantoins, chloramphenicol, chemotherapeutic drugs.
+Drugs that may decrease RBC count: Quinidine, hydantoins, chloramphenicol, chemotherapeutic drugs

-B. Hemoglobin (Hgb).
+B. Hemoglobin (Hgb)

 Hemoglobin is the protein component of red blood cells.
 It makes the blood look bright red as it is made with iron.

 High hemoglobin levels are usually present among people living in high altitude levels and among smokers.
-It’s the body’s compensatory mechanism in response to low supply of oxygen.
+It’s the body’s way of compensating to a low supply of oxygen.